Riaz-Mahmud/CollegeManagementSysem_PHP/README.md

 # CollegeManagementSysem_PHP

-College Managemetn System using PHP, HTML & CSS
+College Management System using PHP, HTML & CSS
 _______________________________________________

 There are 3 types of users.